British Airways: Destinations

 British Airways Airbus A318-100 alongside two Boeing 747-400s at John F. Kennedy International Airport.
 This aircraft operated the special all-business class Club World London City service between London and New York.

-British Airways serves over 170 destinations in 70 countries, including eight domestic and 27 in the United States.
+As of August 2022, British Airways serves 70 countries, including eight domestic and 27 in the United States.

 Alliances

 British Airways co-founded the airline alliance Oneworld in 1999 with airlines American Airlines, Cathay Pacific and Qantas.

 Codeshare agreements

 British Airways has codeshares with the following airlines: